Linaro/lava/doc/v2/debian.rst

    stable in Debian are always built in a stable chroot or VM for this reason.

+Why Debian?
+***********

+In the very early stages, LAVA was deployed using a custom script based on PyPi and a lot of manual effort.
+This deployment tool frequently failed in complex and unexpected ways.
+It become clear that this would block successful and reliable deployment and upgrades of LAVA, particularly in larger scale environments.

+The main LAVA developer at the time was also a Debian developer with the rights and familiarity with Debian to convert the deployment tool into a packaged format which solved these issues.

+LAVA is not inherently tied to Debian but following the route of packaging LAVA in Debian solved many issues very easily.
+By using a well supported and readily understood distribution as our base, many users have been able to install and operate LAVA without needing direct help from the developers.
+We have also gained a stable and reliable platform for our internal CI which was an enormous aid during the V2 development cycle.

+Whilst it might seem that lots of developer time is spent doing Debian specific development, equivalent (and possibly more) work would be needed to develop and support LAVA on any platform.
+Debian provides a very large collection of packaged software, removing the need for us to package and maintain the full stack which LAVA needs.

+.. index:: lava on other distributions, distributions

+.. _lava_on_other_distros:

+Options for other distributions
+********************************

+Although LAVA is not inherently tied to the Debian distribution, there would be a lot of work involved to ensure that another method of deploying LAVA would work well enough for the upstream LAVA team to support that method.

+If you are thinking about packaging LAVA, please consider the commitment level needed **carefully** before taking on this work.
+It represents a relatively large, long term commitment to the LAVA Software Community Project and to the distribution involved.

+On top of developing LAVA itself, full support of LAVA in Debian
+includes:

+#.
+Maintenance of packaging code, either upstream or in a public git
+   repository.

+#.
+Preparation of LAVA releases for inclusion into the distribution.

+#.
+Rights to upload LAVA releases to the distribution and access
+   within the distribution to apply local patches, upload security fixes and provide for backporting newer dependencies to maintain support for existing releases.

+#.
+Maintenance of a LAVA lab using this distribution and running CI
+   on LAVA devices.
+(This is to ensure that the functionality of LAVA is being tested on this distribution.
+It would be very useful, for example. for such a lab to participate in functional testing of LAVA upstream.)

+#.
+Sufficient involvement in the distribution and familiarity with
+   the distribution release process to provide full support for both installing new instances and smoothly upgrading established instances to each new release of the distribution.

+   This includes planning ahead to ensure that new dependencies are packaged for the distribution in time for the next distribution release.

+#.
+Maintenance of LAVA releases within the distribution across more
+   than one distribution release cycle, at the same time.

+   This is to ensure that users have continuity of support and can choose when to migrate the base operating system of their labs.

+#.
+Involvement on IRC and mailing lists to promptly support users
+   experiencing problems with using LAVA on the distribution.

+#.
+Maintenance of the LAVA documentation covering how to use LAVA on
+   the distribution.

+#.
+Triage and fixing of issues in LAVA which are specific to the
+   distribution.

+#.
+Discussion with the rest of LAVA Software Community Project
+   development team around issues related to this distribution.

+#.
+Use of all available tools within the distribution to anticipate
+   problems.
+Where possible, implementation of fixes before users are affected.

+#.
+Maintenance of dependencies using ``./share/requires.py`` to enable
+   automated testing.
+This includes testing the versions of specific dependencies and ensuring that the minimum version is available in all supported releases of the distribution.

+#.
+Maintenance of scripts which build Docker images for and using that
+   distribution, including publishing such images.
+These images will be required to support the internal CI.

+#.
+Maintenance of upstream LAVA CI using that distribution in Docker to
+   run the unit tests as well as build and test the packaging of LAVA for that distribution.
+This CI will involve, at a minimum, running such tests on the currently supported distribution release **and** the candidate for the next distribution release.

+#.
+Maintenance of upstream CI using ``gitlab-runner`` on a machine
+   running the relevant distribution so that CI jobs on the new distribution run in parallel to the CI jobs running on Debian.

+#.
+Maintenance of LAVA tools and support scripts for running a LAVA lab
+   using the distribution.

+#.
+Consideration that support for the distribution may involve
+   supporting more than one system architecture.

+As an example from LAVA's history, support for migrations between releases was the main problem for LAVA support of Ubuntu.
+It became impossible to provide a smooth upgrade path from one Ubuntu LTS release (14.04 Trusty) to the next LTS release (16.04 Xenial).
+LAVA needs to provide long term stability to provide reliable CI whilst keeping up with changes across supported distributions and tools.
+For the sake of lab admin workload, support needs to concentrate on LTS or server level releases rather than developer releases or interim updates.
+Even though Ubuntu is closely related to Debian, the timing of Ubuntu releases made it very difficult to manage complex transitions like the change from Django 1.4 to 1.8 and this was also a concern for the transition to Python3.

+You may find that more than one person will be required to meet all these criteria and to maintain that support across several releases of the distribution.
+The current LAVA Software Community Project team does not have enough resources to do this work for any distribution other than Debian.

+:ref:`Talk to us <mailing_lists>` before spending time on such work.

 .. index:: developer: preparation, lava-dev

 .. _developer_preparations: